splynx/docs/files/en/payment_systems/netcash/netcash.md

 The rest of the parameters doesn't have to be changed or you can configure an additional service fee(if needed) and other common settings.

-After the configuration of the addon, entry points(widgets for portal) should be enabled:
+After the configuration of the add-on, entry points(widgets for portal) should be enabled:

 ![enable entry](enable_entry.png)